pooyasf/DGM/README.md

 # DGM

-This is a library that could facilitate experimentation with Deep Galerkin algorithm. for learning the solution you could define new PDEs/ODEs and just call the train function.
+This is a library that could facilitate experimentation with Deep Galerkin algorithm.
+For learning the solution you could define new PDEs/ODEs and just call the train function.
 The knowledge of designing an appropriate loss function for your application is required.
-The library outputs several useful stuff:
+The library outputs several useful stuff: <br>

-1- Loss function value (for differential operator, boundary condition and etc. ) 2- Neural Network solution for the given equation
+1- Loss function value (for differential operator, boundary condition and etc. ) <br>
+2- Neural Network solution for the given equation <br>
-3- Layer by Layer mean activation value (during training) for the given neural network ( like the method dicussed in Xavier's initialization paper )
+3- Layer by Layer mean activation value (during training) for the given neural network ( like the method dicussed in Xavier's initialization paper ) <br>

 You can also find implementation code for Free Boundry PDE (American Option) up to 7 assets (9 dimensions) with the method discussed at https://arxiv.org/abs/1708.07469 .